farlee2121/Ionide-Test-Explorer-RegressionTest/README.md

 - Tests should be discovered from any project that has them
 - Tests should be discovered even if the project has never been built or tests ran

+Failure case user guidance
+- If no test projects are found, but no tests, warn the user they should make sure tests can run with `dotnet test`
+- Warn the user if no tests are executed (i.e. the test no longer exists.
+Especially pertinent for tests without a code location)

 Tests Statuses
 - All test result statuses should display
   - success